Exploring Norman Island | British Virgin Islands

 Origins and Naming

 Norman Island is not just another tropical destination — it’s a place filled with legend.
 Many believe that this island inspired Robert Louis Stevenson’s famous novel, Treasure Island.
-The name “Norman” comes from a pirate who claimed the island.
-This adds to its reputation as a true pirate island.

 Local stories speak of hidden gold and pirate ships hiding out in the island’s calm bays.
-While no one has officially found treasure, the idea of hidden loot makes exploring Norman Island exciting.
+While no one has officially found buried treasure, the idea of hidden loot makes exploring Norman Island exciting.

 Historical Landmarks